bobthe3rdjrjr/Coding-schtuff/README.md

 Hey!
 These are my personal coding projects, some are from roadmap.sh, some are stuff I found online, & some are just whatever.
-The individual folders with my projects will have their own readme's in them with actual instructions so have fun!
+The individual folders with my projects will have their own readme's in them with actual instructions so just check stuff out!
+Here are what all the projects I have do and other resources.